 Q: WHAT’S THE LATEST?

-- In August, the Indian Center, Inc. and Niskíthe Prayer Camp filed a zoning appeal with support of the ACLU of Nebraska and Big Fire Law & Policy Group.
+- In August of 2022, the Indian Center, Inc. and Niskíthe Prayer Camp filed a zoning appeal with support of the ACLU of Nebraska and Big Fire Law & Policy Group.

 Q: HOW CAN I HELP?